Awning Fabrics

 Function And Commercial Considerations Can Restrict Design

-There are countless factors that influence the design of a building — everything from zoning regulations to the confines of the space will define the finished product.
-The function of the building can also restrict the design; from factories to offices to airplane hangers, the client needs the structure to accommodate a specific space or function in the most economic model.
-This can prevent architects from exploring more innovative design techniques or incorporating new creative approaches.
+Countless factors influence a building's design—everything from zoning regulations to the confines of the space will define the finished product.
+The function of the building can also restrict the design.
+From factories to offices to airplane hangers, the client needs the structure to accommodate a specific space or function most economically.
+This can prevent architects from exploring innovative design techniques or incorporating new creative aspects in the building's design.

 Exterior Fixtures Like Awnings Provide a Creative Opportunity

 Fabric awnings can be a great way to influence the look of the building’s exterior, to take a more traditional design and add a functional fixture that enhances its aesthetics.
-When added to austere commercial exteriors, awnings can often serve as a visual calling card, combining both functionality and aesthetics.
-The choice of material is directly related to how well it performs and how long it lasts, while the fabric color is an important element in finalizing the appearance of the building’s façade.
-Herculite produces high-quality awning fabrics in a variety of styles and colors, in order to help create a customized look for the exterior of commercial buildings.
+When added to austere commercial exteriors, awnings can often serve as a visual calling card, combining functionality and aesthetics.
+The choice of material is directly related to how well it performs and how long it lasts.
+At the same time, the fabric color is an essential element in finalizing the appearance of the building’s façade.
+Herculite produces high-quality awning fabrics in various styles and colors, to help create a customized look for the exterior of commercial buildings.

 Awnings can also be valuable in creating community spaces outside buildings, allowing workers to congregate and get fresh air while being shielded from the sun and other elements.
-Extending the awning into a fabric canopy can also serve many additional purposes, from covering an seasonal outdoor patio or work area to providing protection from the elements for consumers or workers entering or leaving the building.
+Extending the awning into a fabric canopy can also serve many additional purposes, from covering a seasonal outdoor patio or work area to protecting from the elements for consumers or workers entering or leaving the building.
 Awnings and canopies can help to subtly alter the character of the building to shift it from a simply utilitarian design to one with more character.
-In shaping these solutions, it’s important to consider what elements of awning fabric affect their quality.
-Herculite’s fabrics have both superior stability and the flexibility needed to shape awnings or canopies to almost any project need.
+In shaping these solutions, it’s essential to consider what elements of awning fabric affect their quality.
+Herculite’s fabrics have superior stability and the flexibility needed to shape awnings or canopies for almost any project.

 A Creative Embellishment with Clear Functional Benefits

-Awnings provide protection from the sun and can also shade windows from extreme sun angles that can raise temperatures inside the building.
-Strategically placed awnings can lead to significant savings in energy costs..
+Awnings shield against the sun and can shade windows from harsh sun angles that may increase indoor temperatures.
+Well-positioned awnings can result in substantial energy cost savings.

 Commercial project awning fabrics allow these exterior fixtures to become part of a building’s aesthetics.
 Architects can use them to enhance a building’s overall look, transforming a functional commercial project into something that attracts greater attention.